Greg Evigan: Career

 In 1978, he was cast as Billie Joe "B.J."
 McKay, a truck driver whose best friend was a chimpanzee named Bear, in the series B.J. and the Bear.
 Following the series' conclusion in 1981, Evigan continued to work in television, with recurring guest roles on Masquerade (1984) and Murder, She Wrote (1986), then was cast in the comedy series My Two Dads (1987–1990), in which he portrayed a man who co-parents the daughter of his deceased girlfriend alongside her ex-boyfriend.

 In 1989, he starred in the sci-fi film DeepStar Six, and later appeared opposite William Shatner in the sci-fi series TekWar, based on a series of books by Shatner.
 TekWar originated as a series of two-hour television movies in 1994, and then became a series of hour-long episodes that ran in 1995 and 1996.
 Between 1996 and 1997, Evigan guest-starred as Dr. Dan Hathaway on the soap opera Melrose Place, followed by a main role on Pacific Palisades, in which he portrayed one of several friends who relocate from the Midwest to California.
 Evigan had a lead role in Joey Travolta's directorial debut, the drama Mel (1998).
 In 2001, he starred in the psychological thriller film Spirit opposite Elisabeth Moss, playing the father of a teenage girl who believes their home is haunted.
 He reunited with director Joey Travolta, appearing in his family drama Arizona Summer (2004), followed by a supporting part in River's End (2005).
 Evigan returned to theater in 2008, appearing as Gar in a stage adaptation of Mask at the Pasadena Playhouse.

-In Britain, Evigan is especially well known for the humorous and educational film clips under the name of When Insects Attack, which he fronted and were shown as part of BBC schools programming during This Morning With Richard Not Judy in the 1990s.
+In Britain, Evigan is particularly well known for When Insects Attack, a humorous parody of When Animals Attack! in which American actor Greg Evigan (in reality Mark Gatiss) provides narration for a depiction of someone being improbably attacked by insects.
+The segment appeared on Lee and Herring’s BBC television programme This Morning With Richard Not Judy in the 1990s.

 In 2015, Evigan had a supporting role in the Hallmark Channel film Once Upon a Holiday, co-starring his daughter Briana.
 He had a guest-starring role on the network crime series Bones in 2017, followed by a multi-episode character arc as Jim Harvey on General Hospital in 2018.

 Personal life

 On June 3, 1979, Evigan married dancer Pamela C. Serpe.
 The couple has three children.
-Their daughters, Briana (born 1986) and Vanessa (born 1981) are actresses, while their son Jason (born 1983) is a musician and former frontman of a Los Angeles-based band After Midnight Project.
+Their daughters, Briana (born 1986) and Vanessa (born 1981) are actresses, while their son Jason (born 1983) is a musician and former frontman of a Los Angeles-based band, After Midnight Project.